Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Existence of cyclic dilations

 \subsection{Koszul duality}

 Although for the most part of this paper we have been taking a geometric viewpoint, dealing with cyclic dilations in equivariant symplectic cohomologies instead of exact Calabi-Yau structures on wrapped Fukaya categories, this subsection is an exception.
-Here we shall return to the original notion of an exact Calabi-Yau structure (Definition \ref{definition:key}) which motivates the whole paper, and study it essentially from the algebraic perspective, based on a result of Van den Bergh (cf. Theorem \ref{theorem:Koszul}).
+Here we shall return to the original notion of an exact Calabi-Yau structure (Definition \ref{definition:key}) which motivates the whole paper, and study it essentially from the algebraic perspective, based on a result of Van den Bergh (Theorem \ref{theorem:Koszul}).

-Before we proceed, first recall that smooth Calabi-Yau structures are Morita invariant, so it makes no difference to study smooth Calabi-Yau structures on an $A_\infty$-algebra $\mathcal{A}$ over some semisimple ring $\Bbbk$, or to consider them as Calabi-Yau structures on the $A_\infty$-category $\mathcal{A}^\mathit{perf}$.
-See Theorem 3.1 of $\cite{cg}$ for details.
+Before we proceed, recall that smooth Calabi-Yau structures are Morita invariant, so it makes no difference to study smooth Calabi-Yau structures on an $A_\infty$-algebra $\mathcal{A}$ over some semisimple ring $\Bbbk$, or to consider them as Calabi-Yau structures on the $A_\infty$-category $\mathcal{A}^\mathit{perf}$.
+See $\cite{cg}$, Theorem 3.1 for an explanation of this fact.

-One of the main ingredients of our proof of Theorem \ref{theorem:Fano} is the following algebraic fact due to Van den Bergh $\cite{mv}$, which enables us to characterize a large class of exact Calabi-Yau $A_\infty$-algebras in terms of its Koszul dual.
+One of the main ingredients of our proof of Theorem \ref{theorem:Fano} is the following theorem due to Van den Bergh $\cite{mv}$, which enables us to characterize a large class of exact Calabi-Yau $A_\infty$-algebras in terms of its Koszul dual.
+Recall that a \textit{cyclic $A_\infty$-algebra} $\mathcal{B}$ over $\Bbbk$ is an $A_\infty$-algebra equipped with a chain level perfect pairing